SDWebImage/SDWebImageAVIFCoder/README.md

 The AVIF encoding is also supported now.
 Which always encode as 8-bit depth images.

+## Note

-Note: AVIF image spec is still in evolve.
+AVIF image spec is still in evolve.
 And the current upstream AVIF codec is a simple implementation.
 The encoding time may be long for large images.

-Since AVIF is AV1-based inside HEIF image container.
-In the future, this repo may moved to existing HEIF coder plugin [SDWebImageHEIFCoder](https://github.com/SDWebImage/SDWebImageHEIFCoder) instead.
+Since we relay on the codec part libavif.
+We may periodically update the dependency and bump version.
+Make sure you're using the latest version as possible as you can :)

 ## Requirements